 If you die after your pension begins, the death benefit will depend on the pension payment option you choose at retirement.
-If you selected a pension for your lifetime only, or if you lived longer than any guarantee period chosen for your pension, then no death benefit will be payable.
+If you lived longer than any guarantee period chosen for your pension, then no death benefit will be payable.

 If neither your spouse nor your named beneficiary is alive when you die, the administrator will pay any death benefit from the plan to your estate.
-Such a death benefit may be subject to probate fees. estate taxes and creditors.
-It is advisable to consider your family's financial needs and tax planning when you name your beneficiary.
+Such a death benefit may be subject to probate fees, estate taxes and creditors.
+It is advisable to consider your family's financial needs and tax planning when you name vour beneficiary.